 Hypotheses

-We hypothesized that (i) at least 20% of adolescents (10–19 years) with overweight or obesity enrolled in the paediatric endocrine, adolescent, and general clinics at the UHWI would report disordered eating behaviours and attitudes (DEBAs), and (ii) adolescents with overweight/obesity and concurrent DEBAs would have poorer health outcomes — including less reduction in their BMI over the year prior to enrolment in the study, lower self-esteem scores, and a higher prevalence of clinically significant symptoms of anxiety and depression.
+We hypothesized that (i) at least 20% of adolescents (10–19 years) with overweight or obesity enrolled in the paediatric endocrine, adolescent, and general clinics at the University Hospital of the West Indies (UHWI) would report disordered eating behaviours and attitudes (DEBAs), and (ii) adolescents with overweight/obesity and concurrent DEBAs would have poorer health outcomes than those without DEBAs— including less reduction in their BMI over the year prior to enrolment in the study, lower self-esteem scores, and a higher prevalence of clinically significant symptoms of anxiety and depression.

 Aims and Objectives

-Aim: To determine the prevalence of disordered eating behaviours and attitudes (DEBAs) among adolescent participants with overweight/obesity in the paediatric outpatient clinics at the University Hospital of the West Indies (UHWI).
+Aim: To determine the prevalence of disordered eating behaviours and attitudes (DEBAs) among adolescent participants with overweight/obesity in the paediatric outpatient clinics at the UHWI.

+Objectives:

-To determine the proportion of adolescent participants (10-19y) with overweight or obesity, attending the paediatric outpatient clinics (general, teen and endocrine) at UHWI, who report DEBAs
+To determine the proportion of adolescent participants (10-19y) with overweight or obesity, attending the paediatric outpatient clinics (general, teen and endocrine) at UHWI, who report clinically significant DEBAs

 To examine factors (including sociodemographic factors, adverse childhood events, and coping strategies) associated with co-occurrence of DEBAs in adolescents with overweight/ obesity

-To compare health outcomes of adolescents with overweight/ obesity endorsing DEBAs and those who do not
+To compare health outcomes between adolescents with overweight/ obesity endorsing DEBAs with those who do not

 Change in BMI over the year prior to enrolment in study